ra0013/ezLEAPP-for-iLEAPP/README.md

 ---

-**⚖️ Legal Notice**: This tool is intended for legitimate digital forensics and cybersecurity purposes only.
+**Legal Notice**: This tool is intended for legitimate digital forensics and cybersecurity purposes only.
 Users are responsible for ensuring compliance with applicable laws and regulations.